Machine Learning and Data Science (June 2016—Present)

 Topological Data Analysis of Video

 From empirical insights about the human visual system and the statistics of naturalistic input, we are representing video data on significantly lower dimensional manifolds for scalable, unsupervised learning of features across spatiotemporal frequencies.
-In addition to implications for video compression and generative models of video, this approach addresses important limitations of procedures relying on predefined Gabor filter banks and Fourier transformations for characterizing visual input.
+In addition to implications for compression and generative models of video, this approach addresses important limitations of procedures relying on predefined Gabor filter banks and Fourier transformations for characterizing visual input.

 I am currently leading a group of Master’s students and undergraduate research assistants to optimize and scale this approach to work on very small spatiotemporal frequencies (i.e. large video patches).